swampcat/ESPTimeCast/README.md

 ```
 http://your-device-ip/export
 ```
-The file will download automatically with your saved Wi-Fi credentials (safely masked for security) and all other settings.
+The file will download automatically with your saved WiFi credentials (safely masked for security) and all other settings.

 #### 📂 `/upload`
 Lets you manually upload a configuration file (`config.json`) to the device.